commercetools/commercetools-sync-java/README.md

 ## Usage

-commercetools sync is a Java library that could be used to synchronise in any of the following ways:
+commercetools sync is a Java library that could be used to synchronise CTP data in any of the following ways:

 1. Synchronise data coming from an external system in any form (CSV, XML, etc..) that has been already mapped to [JVM-SDK](https://github.com/commercetools/commercetools-jvm-sdk) resource draft objects